Thembinkosi Lorch

-Thembinkosi Christopher "SMS" Lorch (born 22 July 1993) is a South African professional soccer player who plays as an attacking midfielder for Wydad AC and the South African national team.
+Thembinkosi Christopher Lorch (born 22 July 1993) is a South African professional soccer player who plays as an attacking midfielder for Al Ittihad Tripoli and the South African national team.

-He is named the "South African Player of the Season and Players' Player" of the Season in 2019.
+He was named the "South African Player of the Season and Players' Player" of the Season in 2019.
 He is regarded as one of the best players of his generation in the South African topflight division.

 Career

-Thembinkosi Lorch nicknamed "Nyoso" started his career at Katlehong young Stars based at QwaQwa before joining Maluti FET College.
+Thembinkosi Lorch nicknamed "Nyoso" started his career at Katlehong Young Stars based at QwaQwa before joining Maluti FET College.
 And after a game against Jomo Cosmos, got a call from Screamer Tshabalala who told him that Orlando Pirates were interested in him.
 His first PSL game was against Free State Stars.
 He later played for NFD outfit Cape Town All Stars on loan from Orlando Pirates in the 2015–16 season.
 He was also loaned out to Chippa United in the 2016–17.
 In January 2024, he signed for Mamelodi Sundowns, before joining Moroccan side Wydad AC on loan in February 2025.
 In August 2025,Lorch was announced officially as Wydad AC player after his impressive performance at the FIFA Club World Cup where he even scored a goal.